Layne has rehabilitated coyotes and encounters them while out hiking. Here are her tips on how to stay safe.

 Coyotes are native wildlife, and year after year as we continue to develop land and shrink wildlife habitats, humans and coyotes are forced to share the same territory.
-Whether you live in rural areas where coyotes freely roam, or live in a city like San Francisco where wildlife can be seen roaming through urban residential areas, you may be wondering what you should do if you see one (or get surrounded by them), and whether or not your dog or cat is safe.
+Whether you live in rural areas where coyotes freely roam, or live in a city where wildlife can be seen roaming through urban residential areas, you may be wondering what you should do if you see one (or get surrounded by them), and whether or not your dog or cat is safe.
 We will go over several scenarios: